 He’s reprised his role as Yuzuki Teramitsu in B-PROJECT KING of CASTE 〜Sneaking Shadow〜 (2018) and counted with roles in drama CD projects such as SolidS drama CD Volume 2 “-Two of a kind.-“, GETUP!
 GETLIVE!
 Steam Rising, Einsatz, Otodoke Kareshi Cherish, Atarashii Joushi wa Do Tennen, ambivalence, between others.

 Koutaro Nishiyama has been one of the most active seiyuu when it comes to being in music projects.

 From 81 Produce’s concept group – soffive – aimed at putting the spotlight on the company’s rookies to being a part of one of the most unique groups among 2D idols – QUELL – and being a member of one of the most explosive 2D idol units at the moment – ZOOL -, Nishiyama has managed to create quite the repertoire and reputation.

 As a singer, Nishiyama has come a long way.

-He started off not confident as a singer, lacking control while having a high, nasal pitch that did not work well.
-He worked that around and has showed on multiple occasions that he can pull off singing that will impress you however, he still lacks the consistency to do so.
+He started as not confident as a singer, lacking control while having a high, nasal pitch that did not work well.
+He worked that around and has shown on multiple occasions that he can pull off singing that will impress you however, he still lacks the consistency to do so.

-All these projects were and are a pivotal part in his growth as a singer and performer – some groups require him to not only sing, but also dance -, therefore watching his growth has been one of the most exciting things for his fans.
+All these projects were and are a pivotal part of his growth as a singer and performer – some groups require him to not only sing but also dance -, therefore watching his growth has been one of the most exciting things for his fans.